Creating a developer account

 - Create a Stripe account.

-- Reach out to Recharge support to enable Developer Tools and request that your Recharge test account be set to a developer account.
-Please include your Stripe test keys in the request, from your Stripe account.
+- Reach out to Recharge support to request that your Recharge account be set to a developer account.
+Include your Stripe test keys in the request, from your Stripe account.

 - Access the Recharge API documentation to view the Recharge API specification.